Marietta Zanfretta: Performing career

 The design given on this page was sketched for us by Mr. Champney, from one of the proscenium boxes of the Boston Theatre, during the performance of Marietta Zanfretta, now attached to the Ravel Troupe, and one of the greatest female tight-rope dancers in the world.
 La Zanfretta is very young–only twenty-one– and very pretty, with those black, lustrous Italian eyes that pierce like an arrow.
 Her form is exquisitely symmetrical, and while the exercises of her speciality have strengthened her muscles, they have not impaired its grace.
 Her movements are as lithe as those of a panther.
 She never uses the balance-pole, but poises herself on the rope without any adventitious aid.

 She performs the same feats on the corde tendue, which we think surprising in a dancer on the firm floor.
-She runs backards and forwards, turning with incredible rapidity, dances on the rope, stands on the point of one toe, descends the angle of the rope into the parterre, and re-ascends unfaltering and fearless.
+She runs backwards and forwards, turning with incredible rapidity, dances on the rope, stands on the point of one toe, descends the angle of the rope into the parterre, and re-ascends unfaltering and fearless.
 Indeed her doings are unexampled.
 She would, like Madame Saqui, have ascended from the stage to the gallery, had she been permitted by the management.

 Zanfretta is a Venetian by birth.
 Her parents pursued the same line, and her earliest steps were on the rope.
 It is thus only that such confidence, ease and grace could have been attained.
 The various great theatres of continental Europe have been the scenes of her ambition and triumphant displays, and she was the star of Franconi's, in Paris.
 She debuted in this country at Niblo's, and created the greatest enthusiasm by her performances.
 Her first appearance in Boston was a complete triumph.
 The first sight of her performances creates an uneasy sensation of extreme danger, but her perfect aplomb and self-possession soon banish that feeling, and your anxiety is lost in admiration of the witching and wonderful display.

 Undoubtedly the extraordinary skill of Zanfretta is owing partly to her coming of a race of rope-dancers, for aptitude for particular exercises is unquestionably transmissible, and it is very possible to be "to the manor born."